 If you skipped the step above, the next stage is to set up or log into an account in order to use your smartphone with Google's apps and services, such as Gmail or the Play Store.

 Some manufacturers, such as Samsung, ask you during the registration whether you want to create an extra account.
 This is only necessary if you want to use some special services from that company.
+These services can possibly come in handy if you lose your phone, or if you want to take advantage of special features exclusive to your phone manufacturer's devices.
 You can simply skip this step if you want to.

 Google will also ask which services you would like to opt-into.
 This includes backing up your device, which is recommended in case anything should happen to your device.
 The others you can assess on a case-by-case basis.
-None of them are essential and they can be switched on or off at any time.
+None of these are essential, and they can be switched on or off at any time.

 6. Add another email and protect your phone